Page loading ... Please wait.

 Now, one of the great things about this frosting is that it colors so nicely.
 My preference is the gel pastes sold in small jars, which can be found at cake decorating store and Michaels.
 You can use this frosting two ways, either by simply spreading it on your baking using a knife or offset spatula, or you can use a piping bag fitted with a decorating tip (I like to use Wilton 1M open or closed star tips).
 Once your baked good has been frosted it does need to be covered as the frosting will become hard and crusty over time.

-Confectioners Frosting: In the bowl of your electric mixer, or with a hand mixer, cream the butter until smooth and well blended.
+Confectioners Frosting: In the bowl of your electric mixer, or with a hand mixer, beat the butter until smooth and well blended.
 Beat in the vanilla extract.
 With the mixer on low speed, gradually beat in the sugar.
 Scrape down the sides of the bowl as needed.
 Add the milk and beat to combine.
 Then, on high speed, beat frosting until it is light and fluffy (about 5 minutes).
 If not using right away, cover with plastic wrap to prevent the frosting from drying out.

 This frosting can be stored in the refrigerator for up to 10 days.
 Bring to room temperature and re-whip before using.
 Add a little milk or sugar if needed to get the right consistency.